zkoch/zkoch.github.io/pmi.md

 **Requirements:**

-* Are not standardized by the WG and thus do not have specifications located inside WG-controlled repos
+* Are not documented by the Web Payments Working Group through formally published payment method specifications.
 * Are identified by an absolute URL (e.g. https://bobpay.xyz/pay)
-* Documentation is the responsbility of the payment method owner
+* Documentation is the responsibility of the payment method owner
-* By default, third party payment apps other than those associated with the identifying origin cannot claim to offer support for these payment methods
+* By default, third party payment apps other than those associated with the identifying origin cannot claim to offer support for these payment methods (i.e. the payment mediator must not match the payment app unless this assertion exists)

 This proposal does not necessarily assume that anything should exist at the identifying URL, but it is probably *really useful* to do so.
 The WG should consider standardizing what this optional thing could look like (e.g. a manifest file containing information about the payment method).